HenestrosaDev/ios-interview-questions/README.md

 	The answer depends on your experience with functional programming.
 Here is how I would approach it:

-	>I would say that I have a fair amount of experience in functional programming.
-It is a programming paradigm that emphasizes the use of functions to solve problems.
-In functional programming, functions are treated as first-class citizens and can be passed as arguments to other functions, returned as values from functions, and assigned to variables or constants.
-Functional programming encourages the use of immutable data structures and avoids changing state and mutable state.
+	>I would say that I have a fair amount of experience with functional programming, as I have used languages that support functional programming, such as Scala, Swift and Kotlin.
+It is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids changing state or mutable data.
+It focuses on using pure functions, immutable data, and function composition.
 	>
-	>I have used some languages that support functional programming such as Scala, Swift and Kotlin.
-In Swift, functional programming features include higher-order functions, closures, map, filter, and reduce.
-These features make it possible to write more concise and expressive code that is easier to reason about and test.
+ 	>Here are the key concepts of this paradigm:
+	>
+ 	>- **Pure deterministic functions**: Functions that have no side effects and return the same output for the same input.
+	>- **First-class functions**: Functions are treated as values, which means that you can assign a function to a variable, pass it around as an argument, or return it from other functions.
+	>- **Higher-order functions**: Functions that take one or more functions as arguments and can also return a function.
+	>- **Immutability**: Once data is created, it cannot be changed.
+ 	><br />
+	>
+	>Overall, this paradigm makes code more compositional, more predictable due to pure functions, more testable due to immutability, and easier to manage concurrency due to immutability.
 	</details>

 - 🟥 [Can you explain KVO, and how it's used on Apple's platforms?](https://www.hackingwithswift.com/interview-questions/can-you-explain-kvo-and-how-its-used-on-apples-platforms)